 playing 5 nights a week on the "blue-collar" folk circuit in Maine and

-New Hampshire, while developing his own distinctive blend of American acoustic music.
+New Hampshire, while developing his own personal blend of American acoustic music.

 Although Reid has been somewhat reclusive, his reputation as a musician's musician has spread far and wide.
-Even though he is not associated with any record labels or hype machinery, his music is having an impact.
-Reid was included on the 1995 Rhino Records Acoustic Music of the 90's CD, and his Steel Drivin' Man CD was voted by Acoustic Guitar Magazine as one of the 10 Essential Folk CD's of all time, in company with Woody Guthrie, Joan Baez and other hallowed names.
+Even though he is not associated with any record labels or hype machinery, his music is having an impact--he was included on the 1995 Rhino Records Acoustic Music of the 90's CD, and his Steel Drivin' Man CD was voted in 1996 by Acoustic Guitar Magazine as one of the 10 Essential Folk CD's of all time, in company with Woody Guthrie, Joan Baez and other hallowed names.
 His music appeared on the blockbuster BBC television series Billy Connolly's World Tour of Scotland.
 He has become a featured act at many of America's premier concert clubs and festivals, including Merlefest, the Telluride Bluegrass Festival and the Walnut Valley Festival.
 Radio DJ's and critics nationwide are discovering his remarkable recordings, and audiences coast-to-coast are flocking to catch his exciting and uplifting concerts.
-A number of other artists have covered his songs, and he has done quite a bit of teaching at guitar and autoharp camps.

 Reid prides himself on his independence, and sees himself as a modern embodiment of the ancient minstrels.
 You'll find elements of the traditional troubadour, the modern poet-songwriter, the American back-porch picker, the classical virtuoso, and even a good bit of Will Rogers style dry humor and satire.
 You'll hear folk, country, classical, blues, ragtime, rockabilly, Celtic, bluegrass, and popular music influences.
 Although Reid has a vast repertoire of traditional and contemporary songs, his concert material consists mostly of his own compositions and traditional music.